dawson270500/bText/README.md

 Plain Text Editor, Written in Java 8

 ----
-Coming in Version 2:
+Coming in Version 2.1:

-  -File tabs, allowing more than one file to be open at once

-  -Open a file from command line or using "open with"
+ - Undo

+ - Better Char set support

 ----
 Current Features:

-  -Open Files | Open things from the command line by just setting the first agrument as the file location of what you want to open, relactive to current location or overall.
+  - Open Files |  Open a file from command line by typing ```java -jar btext.jar <file>```

-  -Save Files
+  - Save Files

-  -Word Warp
+  - Word Warp

+  - File tabs, allowing more than one file to be open at once in the same window. switch files use the "Tabs" menu

 ----
 bText is a plain text editor, written in java.
 It is open source.